Mohammed-Abed-Alkareem/CPU-Scheduling-Algorithms-Simulation/README.md

 ## Output
 assuming last process terminates after the last time being in the executing state
+<br> and neglecting any process that has not in been in the executing state
 ### Scenario 1

 #### Gantt Charts